 I always said that my birth plan was to go with the flow, and to have “a healthy mom and a healthy baby.”

 I knew C-sections happen often, and I know lots of people who have had them.
 I have a nursing degree and I did my internship on the same labor and delivery floor of the same hospital that I delivered at.
-I was in the operating room for several c-sections during my internship.
+I was in the operating room for several C-sections during my internship.

-But what I didn't know, was what it was like to actually have a c-section.
+But what I didn’t know was what it was actually like to have a C-section.

-I didn't know what to expect afterwards.
+I didn’t know what to expect during a C-section.

 No one had ever told me what it was really like to have one, and what to expect after mine.